 - I. The Pledge of Allegiance to the flag shall be recited at the beginning of each school day in elementary, middle, and high schools. - II.
-Students may not be required to recite or participate in reciting the Pledge of Allegiance. - III.
+Students may not be required to recite or participate in reciting the Pledge of Allegiance.
+The Code of Student Conduct that is distributed to all students shall contain written notification that the student has the right not to participate in reciting the Pledge of Allegiance. - III.
 The United States flag and the official flag of Florida shall be displayed daily on a suitable flag staff on the grounds of each school and School Board facility when the weather permits.
 Flags shall be displayed according to established guidelines. - IV.
 Each classroom and auditorium shall display the United States flag. - V. All flags shall meet the requirements of Florida Statutes.

-REVISION(S): 12/06/05, 02/06/07, 03/04/14 FORMERLY: 6.8
+REVISION(S): 12/06/05, 02/06/07, 03/04/14, 08/15/17 FORMERLY: 6.8